civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph (a) of the definition **flow-through mining expenditure** in subsection 127(9) of the Act is replaced by the following:

-    that is a Canadian exploration expense incurred by a corporation after March **2024** and before **2026** (including, for greater certainty, an expense that is deemed by subsection 66(12.66) to be incurred before **2026**) in conducting mining exploration activity from or above the surface of the earth for the purpose of determining the existence, location, extent or quality of a mineral resource described in paragraph (a) or (d) of the definition mineral resource in subsection 248(1),
+    that is a Canadian exploration expense incurred by a corporation after March 2024 and before 2026 (including, for greater certainty, an expense that is deemed by subsection 66(12.66) to be incurred before 2026) in conducting mining exploration activity from or above the surface of the earth for the purpose of determining the existence, location, extent or quality of a mineral resource described in paragraph (a) or (d) of the definition mineral resource in subsection 248(1),

   **(2)** Paragraphs (c) and (d) of the definition **flow-through mining expenditure** in subsection 127(9) of the Act are replaced by the following:

-    an amount in respect of which is renounced in accordance with subsection 66(12.6) by the corporation to the taxpayer (or a partnership of which the taxpayer is a member) under an agreement described in that subsection and made after March **2024** and before April **2025**,
+    an amount in respect of which is renounced in accordance with subsection 66(12.6) by the corporation to the taxpayer (or a partnership of which the taxpayer is a member) under an agreement described in that subsection and made after March 2024 and before April 2025,

-    that is not an expense that was renounced under subsection 66(12.6) to the corporation (or a partnership of which the corporation is a member), unless that renunciation was under an agreement described in that subsection and made after March **2024** and before April **2025**, and
+    that is not an expense that was renounced under subsection 66(12.6) to the corporation (or a partnership of which the corporation is a member), unless that renunciation was under an agreement described in that subsection and made after March 2024 and before April 2025, and

   **(3)** The definition **government assistance** in subsection 127(9) of the Act is replaced by the following:

-    **government assistance** means assistance from a government, municipality or other public authority whether as a grant, subsidy, forgivable loan, deduction from tax, investment allowance or as any other form of assistance, other than **as an excluded loan (as defined in subsection 12(11)) or** as a deduction under subsection (5) or (6); (**aide gouvernementale**)
+    **government assistance** means assistance from a government, municipality or other public authority whether as a grant, subsidy, forgivable loan, deduction from tax, investment allowance or as any other form of assistance, other than as an excluded loan (as defined in subsection 12(11)) or as a deduction under subsection (5) or (6); (**aide gouvernementale**)

   **(4)** The definition **government assistance** in subsection 127(9) of the Act, as enacted by subsection (3), is replaced by the following:

-    **government assistance** means assistance from a government, municipality or other public authority whether as a grant, subsidy, forgivable loan, deduction from tax, investment allowance or as any other form of assistance, other than as an excluded loan (as defined in subsection 12(11)) or as a deduction under subsection (5) or (6) **or a deemed payment on account of tax payable under subsection 127.48(2)**; (**aide gouvernementale**)
+    **government assistance** means assistance from a government, municipality or other public authority whether as a grant, subsidy, forgivable loan, deduction from tax, investment allowance or as any other form of assistance, other than as an excluded loan (as defined in subsection 12(11)) or as a deduction under subsection (5) or (6) or a deemed payment on account of tax payable under subsection 127.48(2); (**aide gouvernementale**)

   **(5)** The definition **government assistance** in subsection 127(9) of the Act, as enacted by subsection (4), is replaced by the following:

-    **government assistance** means assistance from a government, municipality or other public authority whether as a grant, subsidy, forgivable loan, deduction from tax, investment allowance or as any other form of assistance, other than as an excluded loan (as defined in subsection 12(11)) or as a deduction under subsection (5) or (6) or a deemed payment on account of tax payable under subsection 127.48(2) **or 127.49(2)**; (**aide gouvernementale**)
+    **government assistance** means assistance from a government, municipality or other public authority whether as a grant, subsidy, forgivable loan, deduction from tax, investment allowance or as any other form of assistance, other than as an excluded loan (as defined in subsection 12(11)) or as a deduction under subsection (5) or (6) or a deemed payment on account of tax payable under subsection 127.48(2) or 127.49(2); (**aide gouvernementale**)

   **(6)** Subsections (1) and (2) apply in respect of expenses renounced under a flow-through share agreement entered into after March 2024.